ctl43/TiMEstamp/README.md

 ├── aln_coverage/
 │   └── # Contains alignment coverage results at sister-clade levels ├── large_gap_len/
-│   └── # Contains lengths of upstream and downstream regions around orthologous loci annotations ├── buffered_large_gap_len/
+│   └── # Contains the unaligned lengths of the upstream and downstream flanking regions surrounding the region of interest (ROI) in orthologous loci.
-│   └── # Contains lengths of upstream and downstream regions around orthologous loci annotations, excluding regions immediately adjacent to the annotation (with a defined buffer distance upstream and downstream)
+├── buffered_large_gap_len/
-├── sister_clades.rds
+│   └── # Contains the unaligned lengths of the upstream and downstream flanking regions surrounding the ROI±length buffer in orthologous loci, ├── sister_clades.rds
 │   └── # A single R object that contains a list of sister-taxon/clades relative to the reference species └── rmsk_range.rds
-    └── # A a single R object that contains a prased repeatMasker annotation
+    └── # A a single R object that contains prased repeatMasker annotation
 ```

 ### Get Timepoints: